Fourier Series Guided Design of Quantum Convolutional Neural Networks for Enhanced Time Series Forecasting: Introduction

 \section{Introduction}

 Today, Quantum Computing (QC) is still in the Noisy intermidiate-Scale Quantum (NISQ) era: devices with a small number of qubits and errors.
-Variational Quantum Circuits work with few qubits, being suitable to this kind of devices \cite{variational}.
+Variational Quantum Circuits work with few qubits, being suitable to this kind of devices \citep{variational}.
 These VQCs are capable of working in conjunction with classical layers in order to divide the task between a classical and a quantum computer.
-Several applications to these hybrid algorithms can be found in the literature.
-In this work, the focus is on quantum machine learning, specifically in the utilization of Variational Quantum Circuits (VQCs) to construct a quantum version of the widely used Convolutional Neural Networks (CNN's). \\
+Several applications to these hybrid algorithms can be found in the literature (\cite{variational,surveyQML,review}).
+In this work, we focus on Quantum Machine Learning, specifically in the utilization of Variational Quantum Circuits (VQCs) to construct a quantum version of the widely used Convolutional Neural Networks (CNN's) \citep{henderson}. \\

 In the literature, numerous instances abound where Quantum Machine Learning (QML) algorithms have demonstrated superior or comparable performance to their classical counterparts.
-This holds true across various scenarios, encompassing toy datasets (\cite{PhysRevA.101.032308}, \cite{park2022variational}, \cite{abejas}) as well as real-world applications, such as medical image classification (\cite{sameer2022novel}, \cite{10.1093/jcde/qwac003}, \cite{alzhimer}), defects detection in materials \cite{defects}, and time series forecasting (\cite{time_series}, \cite{mayra}).
-Notably, Quantum Convolutional Neural Networks (QCNNs) have found application not only in toy datasets like MNIST and Fashion MNIST (\cite{qconvolution}, \cite{henderson}) but also in practical contexts, such as protein distance prediction \cite{hong2021quantum} and the identification of COVID-19-infected patients \cite{10.1093/jcde/qwac003}. \\
+This holds true across various scenarios, encompassing toy datasets (\cite{PhysRevA.101.032308,park2022variational,abejas}) as well as real-world applications, such as medical image classification (\cite{sameer2022novel,10.1093/jcde/qwac003,alzhimer}), defects detection in materials \citep{defects}, and time series forecasting (\cite{time_series,mayra}).
+Notably, Quantum Convolutional Neural Networks (QCNNs) have found application not only in toy datasets like MNIST and Fashion MNIST (\cite{qconvolution,henderson}), but also in practical contexts, such as protein distance prediction \citep{hong2021quantum}, and the identification of COVID-19-infected patients \citep{10.1093/jcde/qwac003}. \\

-While some of these works adopt an empirical approach to achieve superior results compared to classical counterparts, our focus in this study is to provide insights based on existing theory, specifically drawing from \cite{fourier}, \cite{fourier2}, \cite{expressibility}, and \cite{barren}.
+While some of these works adopt an empirical approach to achieve superior results compared to classical counterparts, our focus in this study is to provide insights based on existing theory, specifically from (\cite{fourier,fourier2,expressibility,barren}).
+Details of each of those works are provided in the following sections.
 The theoretical foundation described in those works is helpful to establish a general framework to design an efficient architecture that yields both good metrics and manageable training times.\\